What is a cardiac catheterization?

 Cardiac catheterization (cath) procedures are used to perform heart tests and procedures including:

-A small ultrasound probe is attached to the end of the catheter.
-This allows cardiologists to perform a heart ultrasound from the inside of the body.
+Intravascular ultrasound, a small ultrasound probe is attached to the end of the catheter.
+This allows cardiologists to perform a heart ultrasound from inside the body.

-Interventional cardiologists use catheter techniques to treat many conditions affecting the heart's structure.
-They may repair a narrowed or leaky heart valve, replace a heart valve or close a hole in the heart.
+In structural heart disease treatments, interventional cardiologists use catheter techniques to treat many conditions affecting the heart’s structure.
+They may repair a narrowed or leaky heart valve, replace a heart valve, or close a hole in the heart.

 A cardiac catheterization procedure may also be used to treat existing heart problems.
 Cardiologists use heart cath procedures to diagnose and treat conditions such as: